Anku-yadav-001/60-Days-Evaluation-2/README.md

 Display a visually appealing card containing all the details of the product.
 As soon as the page loads, retrieve the product id from the URL and make an API call to get the details of the product with that product id API Docs.

-Include an Add to Cart button that opens an Alert Dialog with the text "Are you sure you want to add this item to cart" and two buttons Cancel and Confirm.
-Clicking Cancel should close the Alert Dialog.
-Clicking Confirm should show a toast message with the text "Item added to cart" and close the Alert Dialog.
+Include an `Add to Cart` button that opens an Alert Dialog with the text "Are you sure you want to add this item to cart" and two buttons `Cancel` and `Confirm`.
+Clicking `Cancel` should close the Alert Dialog.
+Clicking `Confirm`should show a toast message with the text "Item added to cart" and close the Alert Dialog.
 The toast message should be visible for 2 seconds.
 (Note: Maintaining cart state is not required; the functionality described will suffice.)

 Ensure proper loading indicators and error message components to show appropriate loading and error messages as needed.